jamesapdx/watchplus/README.md

 # Installation

-Simply copy `watchplus` to the location of your choice. `watchplus` is a single file, no installation needed.
+Simply copy `watchplus` to the location of your choice. `watchplus` is a single file python script, no installation needed.

 # Startup Usage
 Manually specify commands: